No escape from Guantánamo

 If transferred, they will join Sliti and hundreds of others spread across the globe, endeavoring to forge lives after Guantánamo, the discarded men of one of America’s darkest chapters.

-Though many live far from public view and each other, there is an informal network.
+Though many live far from public view and each other, the former detainees have an informal network.
 They trade advice, news and jokes in text-message chains.
 And when things get bad, they call each other.

 When Sliti is having a hard time, he talks to Mansoor Adayfi.

 Adayfi, 39, now lives in Serbia, far from the western mountains of Yemen, where he grew up.
-Seventeen years younger than Sliti and nearly a foot shorter, he is the charismatic intellectual to Sliti’s hulking gruffness.
+About 17 years younger than Sliti and nearly a foot shorter, he is the charismatic intellectual to Sliti’s hulking gruffness.
 The two might never have been friends had they met in the outside world.

 But Guantánamo proved to be a strong unifier. “[T]he interrogators didn’t understand that each move, each interrogation, each beating brought all of us closer together despite our differences instead of pushing us further apart,” Adayfi wrote in “Don’t Forget Us Here,” his memoir of 14 years at the prison, published in August.
 “This place called Guántanamo had created a brotherhood among us and now we looked out for each other wherever we were, no matter who we were.”